alpineghost/PUI2016_jdg545/HW2_jdg545/README.md

-The following students collaborated on this assignment: Scott Smith, Sebastian Bana, Luis Fernando, Sofyia X, Ben Alpert, Mark X, Jonathan Geis.
+The following students collaborated on this assignment: Sebastian Bana, Luis Fernando, Sofyia X, Jonathan Geis.